metagraph-dev/metagraph/docs/user_guide/types.rst

 by Metagraph.
 A wrapper is needed around the data object.
 This wrapper will still need a separate Type which describes it.

-To avoid requiring plugin authors to write a lot of boilerplate code, Wrappers exist and provide a streamlined way to wrap data objects and auto-create Types which point to the new wrapper.
+To avoid requiring plugin authors to write a lot of boilerplate code, developers can use wrappers and provide a streamlined way to wrap data objects and auto-create types which point to the new wrapper.

 A wrapper must subclass ``Wrapper`` and indicate the abstract type it belongs to.
-It should write its own constructor and otherwise add methods and attributes as necessary to satisfy the concept of the abstract type.
+It should have its own constructor and otherwise add methods and attributes as necessary to satisfy the concept of the abstract type.

 Wrappers are somewhat magical in their behavior.
 To avoid the need to write a separate concrete type for each wrapper, the following methods are written as part of the wrapper, but are automagically